PavelKryshtal/cloudtestdrive/DataScience/prereq1/lab.md

 ![](./images/signup_part_2.png)

+### Address Information
+- Fill in the address information.
+This is self explanatory.
+- Fill in your phone number and accept the agreement.
+Then select "Start my free trial".

+Account creation typically takes less than 10 minutes.

-At the end of this process, you can login directly using the credentials you just created.
+At the end of this process, you will automatically be logged in.

 ### Logging in at a later point
 - You will have received an email titled "Get Started Now with Oracle Cloud".